-In this presentation, Elodie Covert will discuss the history of the historic Swannanoa 4-H Camp and the property’s use as a prisoner of war camp in WWII.
+In this online presentation, Elodie Covert will discuss the history of the historic Swannanoa 4-H Camp and the property’s use as a prisoner of war camp in WWII.
 Construction of the former Swannanoa 4-H Camp was completed in 1929 and was the first camp built and operated by the North Carolina Extension Service.
 It served as a 4-H camp until WWII when the camp was converted to a German prisoner of war camp.
 Prisoners with masonry and carpentry skills worked in their trade at camp, building structures that still exist today.
 4-H camping resumed until 2013, when the Extension Service closed the Swannanoa 4-H Camp.
 Black Mountain Home for Children acquired the camp in 2016 and has been working diligently to restore the facility and preserve its rich history.
 BMH is using its West Campus to increase awareness, generate income, and as a home base for its Apprenticeship Programs to give job training to students in their care.

 Elodie Covert completed her degree in Outdoor Education from Montreat College in 2005 and has been involved with the ministry of Black Mountain Home for Children (BMH) since 2006.
 After BMH acquired the former Swannanoa 4-H camp in 2016 (now BMH’s West Campus) Elodie transitioned into the role of West Campus Coordinator.
 Elodie oversees the day-to-day facility needs and upkeep, schedules and coordinates events on site, and leads the Apprenticeship Programs for college-aged students at BMH.
 Elodie lives on site with her husband and two children and enjoys being in ministry together as a family.